 In this seminar, we explore consumption along a wide range of material dimensions.
 The sociology of consumption is concerned with the relationships of (a) the social to the natural and (b) the social to the social and (c) their consequences, such as social disruption and environmental destruction; “things” are fetishized and humans are commodified.
 The sociology of consumption helps us to understand this in the context of both the capitalist world economy and cultural expressions from early modernity to postmodernity.
 Prerequisites: a 100-level course and a 200-level course.

 Open to students who wish to pursue more specialized or advanced sociological study and research with a faculty mentor.
 Prerequisite: at least two sociology courses.
 Permission of instructor required.

 The content of each course or section of these 300- or 400-level special topics courses varies and will be announced each semester.

 4007.
 Nations and Nationalism.

 This course starts off by situating the rise of nations and nationalism in its historical context.
-It them moves on to engage with contemporary topics including everyday manifestations and reproductions of nationalism, and the relationship between nationalism and conflict.
+It then moves on to engage with contemporary topics including everyday manifestations and reproductions of nationalism, and the relationship between nationalism and conflict.
 Through our discussions we will explore how and to what effect states employ nationalist policies inside their territories.
 Our readings will draw from a variety of empirical cases reflecting different forms of nationalism as well as different trajectories of nation-building.

 489/490.
 SYE Independent Study.